Sugar Snap Pea, Sugar Magnolia (Organic)

 Seed produced by Avoca in Corvallis, Oregon.

-Direct sow 1” deep February through May in rows that are 12” apart.
+Direct sow 1” deep February through April in rows that are 12” apart.
 Thin seedlings to 3” spacing.
-Protecting early sowings from frost may help with early yield.
-Requires trellising; try T-posts & bailing twine.
+Protecting early sowings from frost may help with early yields.
+Requires trellising; try T-posts and bailing twine.

 Collect seed from pods that are fully dry.
-Shell by hand or by dancing, winnow to clean if necessary.
+Shell by hand or by dancing, winnow to clean.
 Test for dryness with a hammer – dry peas shatter.
-When seeds are dry, freeze to kill weevils.
-Some cross-pollination may occur, but most peas self-pollinate.
+When seeds are very dry, freeze to kill weevils.
+Some cross-pollination may occur, but peas predominantly self-pollinate so no isolation is needed.